-Patellofemoral pain syndrome is one of the most common disorders of the knee, accounting for up to one in every 4 knee injuries.
+Patellofemoral pain syndrome is a term used to describe pain at the front of the knee and around the kneecap (patella).
+It is one of the most common disorders of the knee, accounting for up to one in every 4 knee injuries.

 In this syndrome, the pain is usually the result of the kneecap not tracking smoothly through the groove in the underlying bone when the leg is being bent and straightened.

 A combination of factors may result in the kneecap not tracking smoothly.
 Tightness of the outside thigh muscles (which pull the kneecap outwards) is often accompanied by weakness of the inner thigh muscle.
 This results in the kneecap being pulled towards the outside of the leg.
 Abnormalities of coordination among these various muscle groups may also contribute.

 Often the pain develops as an overuse injury seen in long-distance runners or cyclists, or it may be initiated by a twisting injury to the knee.

 - When the symptoms first develop they are best treated by icing the knee for 10-20 minutes after activity.